This guide gives an overview of the actions that a Group Administrator can perform to manage a Group within the platform.

 - Delete group

-This article does not cover adding and editing content of a group, although this can only be done as a Group Administrator.
-Please see here for the guide to group content
+This article does not cover adding and editing content of a group, which can only be done as a Group Administrator.
+Please see here for the guide to group content.

 When you create a group then you will automatically be the administrator of that Group.